Crispy Savory Waffles

 • Eggs.
 Eggs are responsible for the structure of the batter.
 They also add flavor and richness.

 • Milk.
 Add moisture to the batter and act as a binding agent between eggs and the dry ingredients.
-I prefer using whole milk or non-fat milk, but non-dairy milk will also work.
+I prefer using whole or non-fat milk, but non-dairy milk also works.

 • Self-rising flour.
 Skip the expensive pre-made stuff and make my homemade self rising flour.